 So, Liana of Liana’s Paper Doll Blog colored in my Regency Teddy Bear paper doll which it very exciting.
 You can find the black and white original paper doll here.
 I love what she did with it.
 Makes me want to start playing with my colored pencils… But I have too much school work right now.

 I don’t remember where I found this pose, I think it was in a book on drawing fashion figures I picked up at the library.
 I do remember being very proud when I finished her.
 Now, I see all her flaws.
 I drew her when I was overseas in England in college, I think.
+I dated her as 2007, as that was the year I studied abroad.

 People tell me the secret to creativity is knowing how to hide your sources, but I always feel weird not acknowledging where I am borrowing material from.
 This becomes problematic when I honestly can’t remember where I’m borrowing material from.
 At that point, I suppose I should just give it up.